New student information

 View the government’s advice on what to do if you are displaying symptoms of the coronavirus.

 While the campus is closed, we are still available to support you, and all essential services will still be provided.

 Before you Arrive

+First day of term is Monday 14th September.
 Download and complete your pre-arrival form to make sure your arrival is as smooth as possible.

 Living in Ireland